 I think more styles.
 We’re definitely going to move into building the ultimate tailored capsule wardrobe of all the perfect essentials that one needs.
 Also perhaps having a global outpost, stores in various cities or abilities to reach people in various cities across the globe.
 I’d like to do a lot of mentorship around disadvantaged young women trying to start their own businesses.
 That’s something I’m really passionate about.
 I’d love to work around that and The Deck to provide funding for that, expanding this digital project, and, not destroying the planet.
 Making it a better place to be, one little tiny step at a time.

 If, like us, you’re now fantasising about your dream suit from The Deck, tailored to your own dream style and body shape, or if you’ve got a wedding on the horizon, then Daisy might just be the ticket to your dreams coming true.
 You can follow The Deck via Instagram or subscribe to their newsletter for more exciting updates on their beautiful tailoring.
-In the meantime, why not check out our Trainer Inspo piece to make the perfect pairing with your new suit ideas?
+In the meantime, why not check out our other fashion articles?

 Team Nonchalant xx